omninonsense/jekyll-emoji/README.md

 ### Emoji One License

-If you use `emojione-png`, or `emojione-svg`, note that the artwork is licensed under a CC-BY-SA 4.0 International License and its use requires attribution.
-Details on the attribution and license can be found on their [website](http://emojione.com/developers).
+If you use `emojione-png`, or `emojione-svg`, note that the artwork is licensed under a CC-BY 4.0 International License and its use requires attribution.
+Details on the attribution and license can be found on [emojione.com/licensing](http://emojione.com/licensing).